Develop a NOMAD plugin¶

 )

-We also need to add the import of pandas and the NOMAD unit registry to the top of our sintering.py file:
+Add the required imports of pandas and the NOMAD unit registry to the top of

 from nomad.units import ureg